21 Ways Pets Can Help With Depression and Anxiety

 Dr. Roseann Capanna-Hodge

-Pet owners experience many stress lowering benefits that improve health conditions as well as symptoms of depression and anxiety.
+Pet owners experience many stress-lowering benefits that improve health conditions as well as anxiety and depression symptoms.
 Animals can offer emotional support to children and adults with the unconditional love, physical attention, and increased social interactions and engagement they offer.

-Kids today face a myriad of stressors that have led to increased levels of mental illness amongst our youth.
-Stress isn’t something that can be avoided and instead we need to integrate ways to calm the brain to inoculate our children.
+Kids today face a myriad of stressors that have led to increased levels of mental illness among our youth.
+Stress isn’t something that can be avoided and instead, we need to integrate ways to calm the brain to inoculate our children.

 Research on Pets and Mental Health

-Studies show numerous physical health benefits to having pets.
-Dogs and cats, as well as other animals and even insects as pets have been known to improve physical and mental health.
+Studies show numerous physical health benefits to having pets (Levine et al., 2013).
+Dogs and cats, as well as other animals and even insects as pets, have been known to improve physical and mental health.

 • Improves breathing and makes it more regular